 While you’re taking this time to reflect on what makes you happy, you can be earning as a digital nomad in the process, because let’s be real, traveling takes money, so you might as well enjoy your travels on your journey to self-discovery.

 Now that you know why you should quit your 9 to 5, you now need to know the different ways to earn as a digital nomad.

 As a digital nomad, working remotely can come in two different forms: You can either work remotely for your current company (which means you technically wouldn’t have to quit) or you can find a job with remote work opportunities.

 If you choose to stick with your current company, you just need to see if there are work from home opportunities that will allow you to travel.
+If you are a programmer or a writer for a service that sells term papers online, it’s easy.
 If not, there are lots of businesses investing good money into remote workers for all the benefits they bring.

 Starting an e-commerce business is not only one of the best forms of passive income but it’s also one of the best ways to earn and travel the world too.
 By owning your own ecommerce store, you have the freedom to sell products as well as your specialized services.

 Maybe your e-commerce store niche is travel gear for business and leisure travelers but because your travels have taken you all over the world, you’ve become an expert in the travel industry… With your travel expertise, you can now not only sell travel gear that will make traveling much easier but you can also sell your travel expertise by becoming a travel agent as well.

 As a travel agent, you have the expertise and experience to not only plan travelers’ vacations but you can also recommend bucket list essentials for any kind of traveler!
 If that’s not killing two birds with one stone, nothing is.